Living Snow Fence

 Since 1989 the number of living snow fences in Laramie County has steadily increased.
 A total of 258 living snow fences are now in place.

-The living snow fence program receives funding from the Wyoming Department of Transportation, Laramie County Public Works Department, and corporate sponsors such as Exxon Company USA and the Union Pacific Railroad.
+The living snow fence program receives funding from the Wyoming Department of Transportation, and Laramie County Public Works Department.

 Methods of Installing a Living Snow Fence